DigitalMith/Orion-PersistenceOfVision/README.md

 Basic settings:
   --multi-user                              Multi-user mode.
 Chat histories are not saved or automatically loaded.
 Warning: this is likely not safe for sharing publicly.
+  --character CHARACTER                     The name of the character to load in chat mode by default.
   --model MODEL                             Name of the model to load by default.
   --lora LORA [LORA ...]
 The list of LoRAs to load.
 If you want to load more than one LoRA, write the names separated by spaces.
   --model-dir MODEL_DIR                     Path to directory with all the models.